remix-run/remix-website/data/posts/server-components.md

 Additionally, Remix already has the benefits of colocating your server and client code, including the `{name}.client.js` and `{name}.server.js` file convention (it hints to the compiler which files should run only in one place or the other).

-If Remix adopts Server Components for data loading, we think that a simple file rename is all you'll have to do to use them:
+If Remix adopts Server Components for data loading, we think that a simple file rename is all you'll have to do to use them for your routes:

 ```sh
 # from